What's the Difference Between a Letter of Interest and a Cover Letter?

 2. Use a plain business font like Arial or Courier New.
 12 points is fine; nothing larger.
 The ink color is black.
 Nothing else is acceptable.

-4. Include a sentence or two that becomes that written picture of you and why you are one of the best candidates out of all the applications that they have received.
+5. Include a sentence or two that becomes that written picture of you that explains why you are one of the best candidates out of all the applications that they have received.

 There are hundreds of examples of letters of interest and cover letters online.
 The Balance job search expert Alison Doyle is the authority on such matters.
 Follow her instructions and suggestions closely.